nandryshak/pydir/README.md

 # Usage

 `python3 app.py /path/to/root/working/directory/` You may use `.` or any relative naming to describe the directory.
 Please note that the program will write files to the chosen directory.
-Also note that the `include` folder will be copied in its entirety to the root directory of the target. (only implemented for linux)
+Also note that the `include` folder will be copied in its entirety to the root directory of the target.
+(Currently only implemented for Linux)

 # Configuration